-- When you made a copayment for drugs that are provided under a drug manufacturer patient assistance program. - Any time you have purchased covered drugs at out-of-network pharmacies or other times you have paid the full price for a covered drug under special circumstances. - If you are billed for a covered drug, you can ask our plan to pay our share of the cost.
-For instructions on how to do this, go to Chapter 7, Section 2. - Send us information about the payments others have made for you.
+- Any time you have purchased covered drugs at out-of-network pharmacies or other times you have paid the full price for a covered drug under special circumstances. - o If you are billed for a covered drug, you can ask our plan to pay our share of the cost.
+For instructions on how to do this, go to Chapter 7, Section 2.

+Send us information about the payments others have made for you.
 Payments made by certain other individuals and organizations also count toward your out-of-pocket costs.
-For example, payments made by an AIDS drug assistance program (ADAP), the Indian Health Service, and most charities count toward your out-of-pocket costs.
-Keep a record of these payments and send them to us so we can track your costs. - Check the written report we send you.
-When you receive the Part D EOB (a "Part D EOB"), look it over to be sure the information is complete and correct.
+For example, payments made by a State Pharmaceutical Assistance Program, an AIDS drug assistance program (ADAP), the Indian Health Service, and charities count toward your out-of-pocket costs.
+Keep a record of these payments and send them to us so we can track your costs.

+Check the written report we send you.
+When you receive the Part D EOB, look it over to be sure the information is complete and correct.
 If you think something is missing or you have any questions, please call us at Member Services.
 Be sure to keep these reports.